 - Avoid the instinct of inflating the market size by adjusting the assumptions to fit your market perception.
 For example, you might increase the percentage of customers who buy premium service

-- In most cases, market size that was produced by bottom-up market analysis will be smaller compared with one produced by top-down market analysis.
-This is expected and you should not be concerned with this.
+- In most cases, a market size that was produced by bottom-up market analysis will be smaller compared with one produced by top-down market analysis.
+That is expected, and you should not be concerned with this.
 As long as the bottom-up is at least 50% of the top-down, you shouldn’t worry about it.
-If the difference is 90%, you either chose the wrong market in the top-down analysis (too broad scoped), you’re used too conservative of an assumption int he bottom-up or simply there is a data problem in one of the reports.
+If the difference is 90%, you either chose the wrong market in the top-down analysis (too broad scoped), you’re used too conservative of an assumption in the bottom-up, or simply there is a data problem in one of the reports.

-- You should keep clear references to any number you are quoting.
+- It would be best if you kept explicit references to any number you are quoting.

-Top-down market analysis will mostly rely on secondary research (research done by others) and analysts report.
-Each industry has it’s own analyst firms leading the market as well as new entrants or niche players.
-For example for IT you have: Gartner; Forrester Research; IDC; 451 Research; Ovum; HFS Research; Everest Group; IHS Markit; NelsonHall, Global Data and others.
+Top-down market analysis will mostly rely on secondary research (research done by others) and analyst reports.
+Each industry has its analyst firms leading the market as well as new entrants or niche players.
+For example, for IT, you have Gartner; Forrester Research; IDC; 451 Research; Ovum; HFS Research; Everest Group; IHS Markit; NelsonHall, Global Data, and others.

-Some brands are more reputable than others which are perceived more as a publishers for vendors.
+Some brands are more reputable than others which are perceived more as a publisher for vendors.

 - When the report was published and what happened since.